Estimated reading time: 4 minutes

-Having a job that you are passionate about has its own perks and intangible benefits.
-It makes you happy, excited and motivated about work and, as a result, boosts your productivity and performance.
-Some of the happiest workers in the United States are those who are self-employed.
-These individuals have the satisfaction that comes with being your own boss, choosing the work you want to do, and having a more flexible work schedule.
+Having a job that you are passionate about has its perks and intangible benefits.
+It makes you happy, excited, and motivated about work and, as a result, boosts your productivity and performance.
+Some of the most satisfied workers in the United States are self-employed.
+These individuals have the satisfaction of being your boss, choosing the work you want to do, and having a more flexible work schedule.

-The results of a Pew Research Study reveal that close to 15 million Americans are self-employed.
-In addition, more than 30 million full-time workers also have part-time businesses, also referred to as side jobs or side gigs.
-If you are an independent contractor, freelancer or sole proprietor, it is important to understand what the self-employment tax is, how it works, and what your tax obligations might be.
-This blog article from Balboa Capital has all of the important information you need to know about self-employment taxes.
+The Center for American Progress reports that there are about 16.5 million self-employed people in the country.1 If you are an independent contractor, freelancer, or sole proprietor, it is essential to understand the self-employment tax, how it works, and your tax obligations.
+This blog article from Balboa Capital has all of the vital information you need to know about self-employment taxes.

 Calculating self-employment taxes.

-The IRS requires self-employed individuals to pay their estimated taxes on a quarterly basis, and file an annual return on or before the tax deadline.
-If you are self-employed, taxes will not be automatically deducted from your paycheck.
-You will be responsible for keeping your accounting information up-to-date and paying your taxes on time.
-One way to ensure that you meet your tax obligations is to set aside money throughout the year.
+The IRS requires self-employed individuals to pay their estimated quarterly taxes and file an annual return on or before the tax deadline.
+Taxes will not be automatically deducted from your paycheck if you are self-employed.
+You will be responsible for keeping your accounting information up-to-date and paying them on time.
+One way to ensure that you meet your obligations is to set aside money throughout the year.
 That way, you will not have a cash shortfall that prevents you from paying Uncle Sam.

 Determining how much money you should save to pay your taxes will depend on several factors.
-For starters, find out what your tax rate is, and check to see if your city requires separate taxes.
-For 2021, self-employed taxes are 15.3%, with 12.4% going to Social Security, and 2.9% going to Medicare.
-The first $142,800 you make will be subject to the Social Security portion.
-If you are a single filer and your net earnings surpass $200,000 in 2021, your Medicare tax rate might increase by an extra 0.9%.3
+For starters, find out your tax rate and check to see if your city requires separate taxes.
+Nerdwallet reported that 2024 self-employed taxes are 15.3%, with 12.4% going to Social Security and 2.9% to Medicare.2 In 2024, the first $168,600 you make will be subject to the Social Security portion.
+If you are a single filer and your net earnings surpass $200,000, your Medicare tax rate might increase by an extra 0.9%.3

-Next, review your books and calculate your net earnings for each quarter, and for the year.
+Next, review your books and calculate your net earnings for each quarter and the year.
 The formula to get this number is easy.
-All you need to do is subtract your business expenses from your gross income.
-In 2021, 92.35% of your self-employment earnings is subject to tax by the IRS.
-Once you have figured out how much your net earnings are, apply the 15.3% tax rate.
-The resulting number is your self-employment tax for the quarter (or year).
+First, you need to subtract your business expenses from your gross income.
+Once you have figured out how much your net earnings are, apply the 15.3% rate.
+Your self-employment tax for the quarter (or year) is the resulting number.

 Filing self-employment taxes.

-You will need to file a Schedule SE (Form 1040 or 1040-R) if your self-employment earnings total $400 or more, or if you received a 1099 form from a business or entity you performed work for.
-If your net earnings were less than $400, you will still need to file a tax return if you meet one of the IRS’ other filing requirements.
-If you showed a profit, it will be included as part of your gross income.
+You will need to file a Schedule SE (Form 1040 or 1040-R) if your self-employment earnings total $400 or more or if you received a 1099 form from a business or entity you performed work for.
+If your net earnings were less than $400, you would still need to file a return if you meet one of the IRS’ other filing requirements.
+It would be included in your gross income if you showed a profit.
 If you showed a net loss, you might be able to deduct it from your gross income.
-Check with your accountant or tax professional, as everyone’s situation is unique.
+Check with your accountant, as everyone’s situation is unique.

 Making quarterly payments.

 The IRS requires you to make quarterly estimated tax payments during the year if you expect to owe $1,000 or more in federal income taxes when your return is filed.
-You will need to use IRS Form 1040-ES to make quarterly payments of your estimated taxes.
-Here are the tax payment due dates:
+You must use IRS Form 1040-ES to make your estimated quarterly taxes payments.
+Here are the dates when payments are due:

-If you are not completely sure how to file your self-employment taxes, it is a good idea to have an accountant or tax professional do it for you.
-They have the knowledge and expertise to make sure that your tax return is accurate and filed in a timely manner.
-This can greatly reduce the chance that you are audited by the IRS.
+If you are not entirely sure how to file your self-employment taxes, it is a good idea to have an accountant do it for you.
+They have the knowledge and expertise to ensure that your return is accurate and filed promptly.
+In addition, this can significantly reduce the chance that the IRS audits you.

 Potential tax deductions.

-There are also a number of tax write-offs available to self-employed individuals.
+There are also some write-offs available to self-employed individuals.
 These include vehicle expenses, home office expenses (furniture, percentage of rent/mortgage, electric bills, etc.), office supplies (computers, software, etc.), and health insurance.
-There are limits to how much you can deduct, and they can change without notice.
-So, make sure you visit the IRS website or consult with a tax professional to get the latest rules and information.
+However, there are limits to how much you can deduct, and they can change without notice.
+So, visit the IRS website or consult a tax professional to get the latest rules and information.